 - Breach of the Michigan Fair Housing Laws.

-So, before filing to evict your tenant, make sure that your tenant can’t use such defenses in court.
+So, before filing to evict a tenant, make sure that the tenant can’t use such defenses in court.

 Step #5: Removal of the tenant.

-If the judgment is in your favor, the court will issue you with a court order called a Writ of Restitution.
+If the judgment is in favor of the landlord, the court will issue you with a court order called a Writ of Restitution.
 This is a document that serves as the tenant’s final notice to leave the rental unit.
 It’s normally issued 10 days after a successful judgment.

 Disclaimer: The information herein is only intended to be informational and not a substitute for legal advice.
 For further help, please get in touch with either an experienced property management company or a qualified attorney.